nilscodes/reach-your-people/docs/diagrams/architecture.md

 ## 💡 Purpose

-This article outlines the initial architectural design of the "Reach Your People" application.
+This article outlines the initial architectural design of the "Reach Your People" (RYP) application.
 It will be adjusted as the architecture evolves and as we find functional and non-functional requirements and create ADRs for the specifics of each service.

 ## 🖼️ Diagram